YimMenu/YimMenu/src/lua/docs/classes/pointer.md

 Dereferences the memory address and returns a new pointer object pointing to the value at that address.

 - **Returns:**
-  - `pointer`: a new pointer object pointing to the value at that address.
+  - `pointer`: A new pointer object pointing to the value at that address.

 **Exemple Usage:**
 ```lua